 The Board, through its Chairman and Managing Director, aims for and seeks to instil within the Company a culture of excellence, quality, customer care and service, respect, integrity and trust.
-It has over many years implemented and managed extensive internal and external quality reviews designed to further these objectives.
+The governance framework is based on accountability, effective delegation and appropriate oversight to support sound decision making.